FrontendRheinMain/website/README.md

 #### Resolve dependencies

 Before development can start it's mandatory to resolve all npm dependencies.
-THis means resolving deps for:
+This means resolving deps for:

 - Project itself
-- Client (Angular application)
+- Client - Angular 6.x application
-- Server Express.js application written in [TypeScript]
+- Server - Express.js application written in [TypeScript]

 To keep this as simple as possible those sub dependencies are resolved as a post install step.
 So just type following command and you should be good to go.